 In order to ensure that everyone has a chance to use our PCs, we employ an automated waiting list.
 This list is in effect once all PCs are full.
 You sign up for the waiting list at a dedicated PC located at the end of the circulation desk near the magazines.
 The waiting list assigns patrons to a specific PC once it becomes available.
 Once the waiting list assigns you to a PC, you have 5 minutes to log on to that PC or the PC will be assigned to the next patron in the queue.

 Yes, you can print from a laptop, smartphone or tablet (both Android and Apple).
-20 cents a page, B&W or color.
+25 cents a page, B&W or color.
 You may e-mail the print job to firstname.lastname@example.org

 You may use the scan function and e-mail documents to a specified address.